IHyperLight/Keeptive/README.md

 - **🚥 Window State Management**: Handles minimized windows, restores them for interaction, and then positions them discreetly in the background without disrupting the user experience.

-- **⏸️ Focus-Aware Clicking**: Optional pause functionality to avoid interaction when the target window is already in the foreground.
+- **⏸️ Focus-Aware Activation**: Optional pause functionality to avoid interaction when the target window is already in the foreground.

 - **📍 Screen Location Selector**: Optional functionality to select a specific location on the screen for click and mouse movement activation modes.